george-labs/george-backend-hiring/docs/assumptions.md

 # Assumptions per iteration

 ## Iteration 1
 - are special characters and numbers count as an invalid word or a separator?

-## Iteration 1
+## Iteration 3

-- should stopwords be case insensitive?
+- should stopwords be case insensitive? - no

+## Iteration 4
+- separators are whitespaces and -
+- characters .,?! are stripped
+- case insensitive